 Before you proceed with lodging a complaint, please refer to the below questions to see if council is the appropriate contact for your issue:

 If you answered no to all of the questions listed above, please follow the below steps to lodge your complaint with council.
 Have the following information ready:

 Contact council by one of the methods below:

-Note: If the issue is occurring outside of business hours, the complaint will be actioned by council’s after-hours patrol officers.
-Please call when the issue is occurring (24 hours) so that an investigating officer can be tasked to attend to the location while the nuisance is occurring.
+Note: If the issue is occurring outside of business hours, the complaint can be actioned by council’s after-hours patrol officers.
+Please contact Council when the issue is occurring (24 hours) so that an investigating officer can be tasked to attend to the location while the nuisance is occurring.

 Council will initially attend the property causing the issue and determine if a smoke pollution is detectable or the cause is evident.
 As part of this inspection, the following may occur: